Is Buying Gold Bars a Good Investment: Yes, for a Portion of Your Portfolio

 Buying Gold Tax-Free: A Case Study in Contrarian Timing

-One prime example that illustrates the potential rewards of a contrarian, opportunistic approach to market timing is the strategy of buying gold without paying sales tax.
+One prime example illustrating the potential rewards of a contrarian, opportunistic approach to market timing is buying gold without paying sales tax.
 By legally circumventing tax hits by purchasing bullion or coins instead of traditional sources, investors can maximize the compounding of their gains over time.

 This unconventional approach flies in the face of those who rigidly adhere to traditional investing methods without considering tax implications.
 It exemplifies the mindset espoused by investors like John Templeton, who said, “To buy when others are despondently selling and to sell when others are avidly buying requires the greatest fortitude…” While the masses steer clear of such strategies out of inertia or risk aversion, the contrarian embraces them as potential sources of alpha.